Sweetwater County School District #1 Report Card

 State Accountability System

 Under the Wyoming Accountability in Education Act (WAEA) requirements, schools are rated as Exceeding Expectations (blue), Meeting Expectations (green), Partially Meeting Expectations (yellow) and to Not Meeting Expectations (orange).
-Sweetwater #1 has two schools rated as "Exceeding Expectations (blue)", seven schools\ "Meeting Expectations (green)", two schools "Partially Meeting Expectations (yellow)" and five schools "Not Meeting Expectations (orange)."
+Sweetwater #1 has two schools rated as "Exceeding Expectations (blue)", seven schools "Meeting Expectations (green)", four schools "Partially Meeting Expectations (yellow)" and four schools "Not Meeting Expectations (orange)."
 WAEA model includes Mathematics, English Language Arts, & Science; ESSA includes Mathematics & English Language Arts.
 The state uses the ratings to meaningfully differentiate public schools.
 Wyoming Department of Education via the system of support provides support for "Partially" or "Not Meeting" schools.
 The WAEA rating and detailed reports are used by schools to write school improvement plans.
 In the improvement plans, the schools will set specific goals and write targeted action plans to support an increase student achievement and success for all students.
-School improvement plans will be submitted to WDE and published on the website on February 1, 2019.
+School improvement plans will be submitted to WDE and published on the website on November 1 of each year.

 Under the federal accountability model (ESSA), each school receives one or more of the following identification levels for support: Comprehensive Support & Improvement (CSI), Targeted Support & Improvement (TSI), Additional Targeted Support & Improvement (ATSI), and/or Unclassified.
 A designation of CSI is related to overall performance in Title I schools or a four-year, on-time graduation rate of less than 67% in any school.
 TSI and ATSI are related to the performance of subgroups.
 This year, Wyoming schools have been rated as either "Identified" or "Not Identified".
 Sweetwater #1 has two schools identified this year under the federal accountability model.
-Eastside Elementary is identified as TSI for the special education students and Black Butte High School is identified for having a graduation rate less than 67%.
+Eastside Elementary is identified as TSI for the special education students.
 It takes two consecutive years of being "Not Identified" to exit out of ESSA accountability.

 When the 95% requirement is met for all enrolled students, there is no consequence.
 All SCSD#1 schools met the 95% participation rate required by WAEA and ESSA accountability models.
 If any school does not meet the participation requirement, the school will automatically receive a “not proficient” rating.
 For additional school accountability information, please click on the WAEA Accountability Reports link to the right.
 To see the goals and progress towards achieving them, click on the SIP Goal Data to the right.